ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 --- | ---
 Identity and Access Management | The Identity and Access Management section includes the authentication, authorisation methods and Conditional Access policies used within the Blueprint for Cloud and Hybrid solutions.
 Security | The Security section details several cloud-based security components available within the Microsoft 365 suite to detect and monitor suspicious behaviour for Cloud and Hybrid solutions.
-Client Configuration | The Client Configuration section details the Intune management methods and design decisions for the client configuration.
+Client Configuration | The Client Configuration section details the Microsoft Endpoint Manager - Intune (Intune) management methods and design decisions for the client configuration.
 Backup and Operational Management | The Backup and Operation Management section details the backup design decisions including RPO, RTO and Data Availability.
 System Administration | The System Administration section details how the solution will be managed, the administrative consoles that will be used to administrator the various components, and how Role Based Access Control (RBAC) is implemented to control access.